derfR/SeqQual/README.md

 <b>Details</b> for each script can be found <A HREF= "SeqQual_pdf/"> here</A> for <b>tasks 1),</b>  <A HREF= "SeqQual_pdf/"> here</A> for <b>tasks 2),</b>  <A HREF= "SeqQual_pdf/"> here</A> for <b>tasks 3)</b>.
 For several scripts, log files can be printed from print_log*.pl scripts described <A HREF= "SeqQual_pdf/Print_log-draft.pdf"> here</A>.

 <b>Examples</b> of Linux <A HREF="SeqQual_shell_ex"> Shell command files</A> are given with added comments to help organize the scripts into user-defined pipelines.
-For example, 1.0-diploid-ab1.sh and 1.1-fasta-diploid-data.sh have been used in Lang et al. (submitted) below.
+For example, 1.0-diploid-ab1.sh and 1.1-fasta-diploid-data.sh have been used in Lang et al. below.

 <h2><A HREF="Source-download" >Download page</A> of SeqQual (all scripts)</h2>